-

 Direct and indirect objects

-The direct object normally answers the question of ‘what’ or ‘who’.
+The direct object typically answers the question of ‘what’ or ‘who’.

 - I bought a nice sweater.